 - These grant opportunities are determined by the type of college attended, household size and income, and in some cases GPA.
 Funds are awarded on a first come first served basis.

 There are numerous other scholarships available to student attending college, such as scholarships provided by the Humboldt Area Foundation.
 Our application will be available between January 15 and March 15.
-If you are a high school senior we recommend checking in with your counselor on a regular basis about scholarships available throughout your community as there are many local clubs who award scholarships.
+You can also check out the North Coast Scholarship Finder, a comprehensive site that allows students to search for scholarships offered by local schools, businesses, service clubs, and individuals.
+If you are a high school senior, we recommend checking in with your counselor on a regular basis about scholarships available throughout your community.